dabonneville/feedloggr/README.md

     cp -r feedloggr/ /path/to/flask/app

-Import and register blueprint in your app:
+Import and register the blueprint in your app:

     from feedloggr import blueprint
     app.register_blueprint(blueprint, url_prefix='/feedloggr')